jacksarick/Moonbase/README.md

-# moonbase
+# Moonbase

 Moonbase is a website management and deployment system, designed for [Student Server Space](https://github.com/studentserverspace/).
 Moonbase is written in Ruby, and is designed for use on Ubuntu.
-Currently, moonbase supports static and script-generated websites.
+Currently, Moonbase supports static and script-generated websites.

 ## Usage

 Moonbase is supported on Ubuntu and Mac OSX.
-As moonbase is developed with Ruby, it requires Ruby to run.
+As Moonbase is developed with Ruby, it requires Ruby to run.

 To run one-time setup, run: